 The next step was to put shelves back into the closet.
 We were able to recycle most of the old wood that we’d pulled out — we made the new shelves less deep, but added more this time.
 They wrap around the sides of the closet, and are perfectly sized for my books.

 I first painted the shelves with ultra white satin latex.
 I HATED it.
 It was way too bright and harsh.
 Who would have thought a white paint could be so wrong?
-So I repainted them with “Swiss Coffee” (7002-16), which is slightly warmer white and it made all the difference to me.
+So I repainted them with a slightly warmer white and it made all the difference to me (see the complete materials list at bottom of post).
 Much better!

 We also added a mini crackle glass pendant light in place of the boring and bare light bulb.
 This was a bit tricky because the old light had one of those pull chains (like this).
 We ended up installing the new light into the ceiling, and then attaching a new light socket adapter with a pull chain into the pendant lamp itself.
 That way the pendant light could still be turned on and off with a pull chain, but it was from the base of it, rather than from something on the ceiling.
 It’s working very well.